 Rental cars may only be used when means of public transportation are not readily available, are more costly, or it is impractical to use them.
-Use of a rental car is subject to prior approval by the Chief Judge of the Court of Appeals, or the Chief Judge of the District Court for employees of the District Court, or the State Court Administrator, or designee.
+Use of a rental car is subject to prior approval by the Chief Justice of the Supreme Court of Maryland, or the Chief Judge of the District Court for employees of the District Court, or the State Court Administrator, or their designee.
 Approval must be in writing and attached to the Judicial Branch Expense Account Form, along with the receipts.